 What’s better than planning a wedding?
 How about planning a spectacular destination wedding, and inviting the people you love to join you?
 Whether you’re heading to a white sand beach or a centuries-old European city, a destination wedding is hard to beat.

-We’ve rounded up the most common destination wedding etiquette questions to help you navigate the choppy waters and make sure your celebration continues smooth sailing.
+We’ve rounded up the most common destination wedding etiquette questions to help you navigate the choppy waters and make sure your celebration continues with smooth sailing.

-Can We Have an Intimate Destination Wedding, Then Celebrate With a Crowd When We Get Back?
+Can We Have an Intimate Destination Wedding, Then Celebrate When We Get Back?

 Absolutely!
 When you’re planning a wedding abroad, you’ll most likely end up with a smaller guest list whether it’s due to the size of your venue or how much your guests feel comfortable spending.
 So if that beach ceremony will only include a dozen or so guests, you can definitely invite the rest of your family and friends to join you for a reception once you’re home.
 You could go full throttle with a traditional wedding reception (white dress, live band, and cake included), or keep it more casual with a cocktail celebration or backyard barbecue.